-A unique feature of the \ameli\ approach is that the element-wise calculation of matrix elements is reduced to the absolute minimum of three elementary tensor operators as nuclei for general one-, two-, or three-electron operators.
+A conceptual advance of the \ameli\ approach is that the element-wise calculation of matrix elements is reduced to the absolute minimum of three elementary tensor operators as building blocks for general one-, two-, or three-electron operators, see Section~\ref{sec.tensors}.
 Every practical many-electron tensor operator like an angular momentum or Hamilton operator is derived from these three elementary operators by basic high-level matrix operations.
 This minimizes the required software code in the sensitive area of element-wise calculation in which debugging can be very difficult.
 Note that Ref.~\onlinecite{Caspary.2002} still used ten different elementary tensor operators instead.